-Commercial air tours subject to the ATMP are powered flights for compensation or hire for the purpose of sightseeing over Badlands National Park or within 1⁄2-mile outside the Park's boundary at altitudes below 5,000 feet above ground level (AGL).
-This is referred to as the ATMP planning area in the Draft EA and as the ATMP boundary in the Draft ATMP.

-How will the ATMP affect commercial air tour operators that currently operate over Badlands National Park?

-Operators will no longer be able to operate commercial air tours over Badlands National Park or within 1⁄2-mile outside of the Park's boundary below 5,000 feet altitude above ground level (AGL).
-Operators may continue to fly to points of interest outside of the ATMP planning area where they already fly or fly routes over or around the ATMP planning area.

-• If commercial air tour operators cannot fly within the ATMP planning area, where are air tours allowed?

-Air tours outside of the ATMP planning area (i.e., at or above 5,000 ft.
-AGL or more than 1⁄2-mile outside the Park boundary) are not subject to the Act and are therefore not regulated under the ATMP.
+- Commercial air tours subject to the ATMP are powered flights for compensation or hire for the purpose of sightseeing over Mount Rushmore National Memorial or within 1⁄2-mile outside of the Park's boundary at altitudes below 5,000 feet above ground level (AGL).
+This is referred to as the ATMP planning area in the Draft EA and as the ATMP boundary in the Draft ATMP. - How will the ATMP affect commercial air tour operators that currently operate over Mount Rushmore National Memorial? - Operators will no longer be able to operate commercial air tours over Mount Rushmore National Memorial or within 1⁄2-mile outside of the Park's boundary at altitudes below 5,000 feet above ground level (AGL). - If commercial air tour operators cannot fly within the ATMP planning area, where are air tours allowed? - Air tours outside of the ATMP planning area (i.e., at or above 5,000 ft.
+AGL or more than 1⁄2mile outside the Park boundary) are not subject to the Act and are therefore not regulated under the ATMP.
 Thus, there would be no limitations on the number of air tours that could occur outside the ATMP planning area.
-Operators may continue to fly to points of interest outside of the ATMP planning area where they already fly or fly routes over or around the ATMP planning area.
+Operators may continue to fly to points of interest outside of the ATMP planning area where they already fly, or they may fly routes over or around the ATMP planning area similar to existing flights paths but outside of the ATMP planning area.

-How will the ATMP be enforced?
+• How will the ATMP be enforced?